koding/kdlearn/guides/dropbox-for-file-sync/index.md

 categories: [koding, kdapp, dropbox, file sync]
 ---

-# Use Your IDE with Koding
+# Use Your Favorite Desktop Code Editor with Koding

 We often get asked the question: "Can I use my fav editor on my local system along with my Koding VM?"
 The answer to that question has always been **yes**.
 You can use [ftp](http://learn.koding.com/guides/setting-up-ftp-on-koding/) or [Google Drive](http://learn.koding.com/guides/sync-files-google-drive/) and this guide will walk you through how to set up Dropbox right on your Koding VM for a seamless sync experience between your local system and your Koding VM.
 Dropbox has built a best-in-class file sync and storage service and so we're excited to bring you the strength of their software as an add-on to your already robust and feature-rich Koding VM.